 my dog and my shower…

 The water was never hot.
 The shower was broken.
-I took cold bucket baths every morning only to get covered in red dust the moment I stepped out of the compound and the village kids started crawling all over me.
+I took cold bucket baths every morning only to get covered in red dust the moment I stepped out of the compound and the village kids started jumping all over me (the best part of the day!).
 The electricity was set up to the house but maybe due to rainy season, it was sporadic.
 What I’m so used to now in India, was such a shock to me back then.

 Uganda Terrorism and Corruption

-It was on the U.S. “Do Not Travel” list and to make matters more interesting they expected an attack on a holiday (these terrorists like to make a name for themselves… and the U.S. gives warning out for everything to cover their bums).
-I was there on Christmas and actually out at the bars in Kampala on New Years.
+It was on the U.S. “Do Not Travel” list and they expected an attack on a holiday (as they also warn us of.
+These terrorists like to make a name for themselves… and the U.S. gives warning out for everything to cover their bums).
+I was there on Christmas and actually out at the bars in Kampala on New Years with some Ugandan women I met.
 Everything was festive and fine.

 I saw maybe 10 westerners in and around Kampala other than the couple I knew and another couple in my compound.
 I saw a married couple in a market and on NYE a journalist out at a bar.
 I was there for 5 weeks.
 Granted, I wasn’t going to the high-end bars and restaurants in town or hanging around the embassy where the other westerners were.

 I did go to the pool one time.
-It used to be Idi Amin’s playground.
-Creepy.
+It used to be Idi Amin’s playground I was told.
 There were a lot of Middle Eastern businessmen here and a couple expats.
 I went one day with the woman from my compound and paid the 10 dollars to cool off in a pool.
 I was just hours from the Equator and it was HOT.

 My village was quaint and friendly.
 On my walks down the path of boda-bodas I would be stopped for tea, hair braiding (which I would politely decline), or to play soccer- turning my 5-minute walk into 30.